Sound

-The following MP3, WMA, cellphone ringtone and MIDI control files are available to download:
+The following MP3, WMA, cellphone ringtone and MIDI control files are available for listening and/or download:

 “Amazon Wire: Podcast: November 3, 2006”